DUNE/dunedb/docs/schemas.md

   componentUuid,  // BSON component UUID.
 Required for 'test', should not be there for 'job'.
 Provided via api route.
   formId: <string>,
   formName: <string>,        // OMIT???
+  icon: <file reference>, // nice icon to display this thing with.
+  tags: <array of string> // Category tags.
+"Trash" = don't show this entry to users
   formObjectId: <ObjectId>,  // objectID of the form record used.
   state: <string>         // Required. "submitted" for final data, "draft" for a draft
                           // Also reserved: 'trash'